 A 45 year-old male presents with right thumb pain and deformity after falling off his bicycle.
 You obtain hand x-rays and see the following images.
 What is the most likely diagnosis, differential diagnosis, and management plan?

 Welcome to Leg Day #5 of the SplintER Series.
 The focused history and physical ankle exam of the patient with an acute ankle injury is a crucial tool often overlooked in the Emergency Department (ED).
 Our hope is that after enough practice, you will be able to complete your ankle exam within 2 minutes!
 The key is to practice, practice, and practice some more.

 A 17 year-old left hand dominant high school baseball player presents with severe, sharp pain in his right hand at the hypothenar eminence with associated numbness and tingling of his 4th and 5th digits.
 The pain and tingling began after he swung his bat and hit a ground ball.
 You obtain x-rays and see an abnormality.
 What is the most likely diagnosis, differential diagnosis, and management plan?

-Welcome to the Orthopedics Lower Extremity Module!
-After carefully reviewing all relevant posts from the top 50 sites of the Social Media Index the ALiEM AIR Team is proud to present the highest quality orthopedic lower extremity content.
-Below we have listed our selection of the 3 highest quality blog posts within the past 12 months (as of March 2016) related to orthopedic lower extremity emergencies, curated and approved for residency training by the AIR Series Board.
-More specifically in this module, we identified 1 AIRs and 2 Honorable Mentions.
-We recommend programs give 1 hour (20 minutes per article) of III credit for this module.(more…)
+Welcome to the AIR Orthopedics Lower Extremity Module!
+After carefully reviewing all relevant posts from the top 50 sites of the Social Media Index, the ALiEM AIR Team is proud to present the highest quality online content related to orthopedic lower extremity emergencies.
+5 blog posts within the past 12 months (as of July 2019) met our standard of online excellence and were curated and approved for residency training by the AIR Series Board.
+We identified 1 AIR and 4 Honorable Mentions.
+We recommend programs give 2.5 hours (about 30 minutes per article) of III credit for this module.(more…)